 We all are aware of the fact that too much screen time is harmful to the eyes as well as the brain neurons.

-But, In this 21st century, each and every one of us prefers to be reading, studying, and learning with the help of screened devise.
-Studying from high techs has some advantages but those are not worth the drawbacks.
+But, in this 21st century, each and every one of us prefers to be reading, studying, and learning with the help of screened devise.
+Studying high techs has some advantages but those are not worth the drawbacks.

 A psychology lecturer at the University of Leicester in England has discovered that it’s more challenging to remember what you’ve studied when reading from a screen, compared to a book or piece of paper.
 So in order to study hard, mix up your study, try printing out some of your lecture notes or online articles, acquire knowledge from textbooks, and give those stressed eyes a rest!
 Studying hard is difficult but I hope with these simple technics we made it a little simpler!

 high-quality content · July 31, 2022 at 11:57 pm